apluslms/aplus-manual/programming_exercises/hello_world.rst

     yields one point if it passes and ``test_return`` will yield three points if it passes.

-18. Graderutils prints the points data into standard output stream:
+18. The points data is printed into standard output stream:

     ::